Keyboard shortcuts

 Tokio, crossbeam, flume, and async-channel recover the bound from the endpoint, so they need no capacity argument. futures_channel::mpsc bounded channels (forwarder-only, see below) also require capacity = N because their API doesn’t expose it after creation.

-Passing proxy = true selects the original forwarder-based mode.
-Instead of wrapping the endpoints, hotpath keeps your original endpoint types (the return type is unchanged) and spawns a background task/thread that relays every message through a second internal channel, observing sent/received counts at that boundary:
+Passing proxy = true selects the legacy proxy forwarder-based instrumentation mode.
+Instead of wrapping the endpoints, hotpath spawns a background task/thread that relays every message through a second internal channel and observes sent/received counts at that boundary:

 // keep the raw endpoint types; instrument via a forwarder